sahilsinha240/Ecommerce-Sales-Analysis-Dashboard/README.md

 # Ecommerce-Sales-Analysis-Dashboard
 <h2>Introduction</h2>
-<h4>In this Tableau dashboard I analyzes the Ecommerce Sales details and also learns about Tableau with the help of YouTube..<h4>
+<h4>With the help of Tableau dashboard, I was able to analyze and gain insights into the Ecommerce Sales details.
+It was an invaluable learning experience which was further aided by tutorials available on YouTube.
+The ability to learn and use Tableau has enabled me to create meaningful dashboards and drive decisions backed by data.
+Moreover, the knowledge acquired through Youtube has further helped me understand Tableau and its capabilities.<h4>
 <h2>Steps</h2>
 <h3>Step 1:- Lines</h3>
 <h4>First, I Visualized Sales KPI, Profit KPI and Order Quantity using a Lines visualization.<h4>